 “Another time we started investigating the changing of the magnolia leaves, so we glued them together but as they dried they didn’t stick anymore.
 One of my students conjectured this was because of the moisture of the leaves.
 I’m just there as a guide – he figured out that the leaf changed – not the glue – by following his own curiosity and without me guiding him to that conclusion.
 He’s three and a half.”

 Hands-on experiential learning: Forest schools are based on hands-on learning to foster a child’s holistic development.
 Students build interpersonal skills like teamwork, communication, cooperation, and problem-solving.
 They also build spatial and motor development.
 Unlike traditional indoor school, forest schools do not have tests and assignments, but students are praised for skill sharing.
-Forest schools focus on the social and emotional aspects of learning (SEAL).

 Supported risk-taking: Students are taught to take risks with the support of an instructor.
 For example, students may explore climbing trees, using metal tools, and lighting a fire.
 Instructors help students assess risks and benefits so their decisions are always informed.
 Forest schools have a higher instructor-to-learner ratio than other types of learning environments.
 Risk-taking builds resilience and self-esteem in young people that will improve their judgment as they grow.